JoshuaVandaveer/570Submission/README.md

 # 570Submission
 This contains the github for an implementation for Efiificient Equivariant Subsampling, ES4-Net.
-The ES4-Net is compared to several baseline models, use the command line interface to select which models to train and demo.
+The ES4-Net is compared to several baseline models.
+After running the requirement.txt setup, use the command line interface to select which models to train and demo.
 ### Command line instructions
 python model/main.py <modelName> <trainingOptions>